kohtep/MadSimonX/README.md

 This project is distributed under the **2-Clause BSD License**.

 Basically, you can use, modify, and share it freely, as well as use it as a learning resource - just make sure to give proper credit when using or sharing it.

+## Third-party components

+This project includes the Hacker Disassembler Engine (HDE) by Vyacheslav Patkov, licensed under the BSD 2-Clause License.
+See `vendor/hde/LICENSE` for details.